The-Chaos-Consortium/chaos-and-conquest/docs/backgrounds/pathfinder.md

 Some idiot is always trying to run and some other idiot is always willing to pay money for the first idiot to be brought back.

 *Equipment*
-1. Pistol - d6 dmg, loud, 2 slots
+1. Pistol - d6+1 dmg, loud, 2 slots
 1. Ammo
 1. Sturdy rope
 1. Manacles
-1. d3 wanted posters - non-encumbering
+1. d3 wanted posters - 0 slots

 *Talents*: Survival, Dirty Fighting, Rumors
 ## (4) Outlaw
 More than a common thief or burglar, you’re a romantic figure, a dashing rogue with a reputation to uphold...and perhaps a greater ambition than mere silver.

 *Equipment*
-1. Hooded cloak or hat and mask - non-encumbering
+1. Hooded cloak or hat and mask - 0 slots
 1. Hand crossbow - d6 dmg, 2 slots
 1. Ammo